Barugon/aviate/README.md

 If running on a device like PinePhone or Librem 5 then use the command line parameter `--no-deco` in order to run without window decorations.

 > **Note**: Pinch-zoom and long press are now working.
-The software keyboard, however, will not not come up automatically come up as this appears to be a deficiency in [winit](https://github.com/rust-windowing/winit/issues/1823).
+The software keyboard, however, will not not come up automatically as this appears to be a deficiency in [winit](https://github.com/rust-windowing/winit/issues/1823).